 Has a theme of living for today.

 Describes a subject matter within five lines.
 Line 1 has one word (the title).
 The next line has two words that describe the title.
 Line 3 has three words that tell an action.
-The following has four words that expresses the feeling, and line 5 has one word which recalls the title using the same word or a synonym (concrete, abstract, or metaphorically).
+The following has four words that express the feeling, and line 5 has one word which recalls the title using the same word or a synonym (concrete, abstract, or metaphorically).

 Has the principles and ideals of beauty that are characteristic of Greek and Roman art, architecture, and literature.